top of page

 You've lost your legs!
 Now what?
 Don't give up just yet, help is on the way!
 This is a one-hour practical class on fighting from the group against standing opponents or other grounded opponents.
 Come with your armor for practical work or come to just learn (I also teach along the way with boffers, bring yours if you have one).
 Fight control, distance, engagement and more.
 A simple, practical approach to building skill to make sure your able to fight wherever the fight takes you.
 I've spent decades working on ground fighting and I'd love to show you my methods.

-Pole arm in close and far away by Duke Tom Tinntinnabulum
+Pole arm in close and far away by Duke Tom Tinntinnabulum (Class limit 16)

 Learn how to fight pole arm in tourney both close in and far away against sword and shield, great weapon or 2 stick.